-Participatory RE Process: Iterative & Explorative & Customer-Specific strongly involved in both the RE and the development processes.
+Participatory RE Process: Iterative & Explorative & Customer-Specific

 A participatory RE process is typically chosen in agile settings when there is a customer who orders a system and a development team that designs and implements it.
 The focus is on exploring the requirements in a series of iterations in close collaboration between the stakeholders on the customer side, the Requirements Engineers, and the development team.